CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (a) Applicants shall have completed at least 2 years of post-master’s or doctoral supervised clinical work experience in a mental health setting.

-(b) A year of supervised clinical work experience shall not be less than 1500 clock hours, which have been completed within not less than 12 months and not more than 24 consecutive months.
+(b) A year of supervised clinical work experience shall not be less than 1500 hours, which have been completed within not less than 12 months and not more than 24 consecutive months.

-(c) The supervision shall have provided for a minimum of one hour per week of individual face-to-face supervision between the supervisor and the applicant for a total of 100 hours.
+(d) The supervision shall have provided for a minimum of one hour per week of individual face-to-face supervision between the supervisor and the applicant for a total of 100 hours.

-(f) The supervisor shall be licensed in the state where the supervision takes place.
+(g) The supervisor shall be licensed in the state where the supervision takes place.

 Mhp 305.04 Examination for Mental Health Counselors.